cyberoperationer/cyberoperationer.github.io/content/posts/20250525-Letter_of_Marque.md

 ## 9. Conclusions

 Expanding national cyber capacity through a structured, legally grounded framework for private sector engagement offers a realistic way to address growing operational demands.
 Drawing on historical analogies and operational lessons, such as Operation Glowing Symphony, the proposal outlines how state-authorized private actions can be integrated into national strategy without undermining legal or strategic norms.
 By focusing on non-state threats and embedding oversight into every stage, this approach enables measured use of existing expertise while maintaining public accountability.
 It may represent a step toward more adaptive and coordinated responses to emerging threats in cyberspace.

+**Disclaimer**: The views expressed in this policy brief are solely those of the author and do not reflect the official positions of any current or past affiliated organizations.
+All references and case examples are used for illustrative and analytical purposes only.